jatotterdell/RandomisationModels.jl/docs/README.md

-If running for first time run julia using docs as the project.
+If running for first time run julia using docs as the project, for local build of docs

 ```shell
 julia --project=docs/